Samoateine1/Samoateine1/README.md

 - **Digital Forensic - Diving into investigation of Memory File Dumps using (Autopsy, OSINT, FTK)
 - **Pentesting - walkthrough labs
 - **Python Programming - First project from programming days where my love for python language starts
+- **KQL Language Learning the detective language for fun
+- **CyberLab Walkthrough - Diving into investigations of Blue Team using Wireshark, Hash, and more

 ---